Program Coordinator, Los Angeles, CA

 • Submit timesheets accurately and on time

-• Participate in Performance Evaluation and goal setting process
+• Participate in the Performance Evaluation and goal setting process

 • Commitment to Read to a Child’s mission, viability and growth